GuilhermeWah/MiniMill-Video-ColorCoding/docs/pipeline.md

 ## Overview

-This document describes the complete data flow from video frame to rendered overlay.
+This document describes our complete data flow from video frame to rendered overlay.
 Understanding this pipeline is critical for debugging sizing issues.

 ```
 ┌─────────────────────────────────────────────────────────────────────────────┐